 You will invariably feel calmness at this place.
 All around the temple, you will see many ash-smeared saints and sadhus sitting with a trident (Trishul).
 They seem to be in a world of their own.
 It is quite interesting to see these sadhus all around the temple, sometimes singing while at other times having a pot of marijuana.

-After spending some time around the Kedarnath Temple, we started our return journey towards Gaurikund.
-We descended to Gaurikund after taking occasional breaks and reached there by 12 PM.
+After spending some time around the Kedarnath Temple, we started our return journey towards Gaurikund at around 8.30 AM.
+We descended to Gaurikund after taking occasional breaks and reached there by 2 PM.
 Our car had been waiting for us at Gaurikund.
 We continued our journey towards Guptkashi and decided to stop there for the night before continuing our journey towards Badrinath.
 Our visit to Badrinath remains for the next story.

 Kedarnath Temple Timings: